 2. Delete Old Windows Installation Files (If Not Already Deleted)

 To do that you go to your search and type storage, click on storage from the search results.

 These old Windows installation could occupy quite a substantial amount of disk space, in my case, it holds about 5 GB.
 So I will select the box next to it, here I also have all these other locations selected by default, system memory error dump files, thumbnails and all the others which I don’t need anymore, so with all that selected I will go to the top and click on remove files to delete them.

 This folder normally stores Automatic Windows update files.
 However often times after Windows has already installed the downloaded updates, these temporary files still remain in the download folder.

 To delete these temporary files, you will need to be logged in with an admin account.
 Then go to your computer folder and click on this PC, then open the drive where you have your Windows installation files, usually is the C drive.
-Open the Windows folder, then search for a folder named SoftwareDistribution.
-Here open the download folder, and there you should see all the temporary windows update files, here again, select all the files and hit delete to remove them.

 4. Perform a Disk Cleanup